-The start of the new school year means you're more than likely to see some new faces among the teaching staff.
-To help get to know these teachers, learn facts about teachers and make them feel comfortable, try a few team-building activities.
-These activities will not only increase faculty morale, but student performance as well.
+The start of the new school year means you’re more than likely to see some new faces among the teaching staff.
+To help get to know these teachers and make them feel comfortable, try a few team-building activities.
+These activities will not only increase faculty morale but student performance as well.

-Research has shown that when school districts incorporate team-building strategies into their schools, it creates a sense of belonging, encourages tolerance and team spirit, improves communications skills, and creates an atmosphere of community.
-Here are a few team-building activities to try with your colleagues.
+When school districts incorporate team-building strategies into their schools, it creates a sense of belonging, encourages tolerance and team spirit, improves communications skills, promotes collaboration, and creates an atmosphere of community.
+Here are a few team-building games and activities to try with your colleagues.

 Six Degrees of Separation